sento documentation

 Depending on

-function the last path component can be used as a wildcard when using atest
+testfunction the last path component can be used as a wildcard when using atestfunction likeSTR:STARTS-WITH-PorSTR:CONTAINSPfor example.

 [generic-function] ALL-ACTORS CONTEXT